jasny/container/README.md

 The list of entries is an associative array.
 The order of entries doesn't matter.

-- The key is the name of the entry in the container
+- The key is the name of the entry in the container.
-- The value is an **anonymous function** that will return the entry
+- The value is an **anonymous function** (Closure) that will return the entry.

 The entry can be anything (an object, a scalar value, a resource, etc...)
 The anonymous function must accept one
 parameter: the container on which dependencies will be fetched.